How the SharePoint Migration Tool works

 Authentication: After you open the tool, you must first authenticate to the destination, which is the tenant you'll migrate your files to.
 Providing your user name and password to the tenant associates the migration jobs you submit to this account.
 This functionality allows you to resume your migration from another computer, if needed, by logging in with the same credentials.
 This account should be a site admin of the destination you're migrating to.
 The following authentication methods are supported:

 - Multi-factor authentication

-- SAML based claims
+- SAML-based claims

 - Client certificate authentication

-PACKAGING: In the packaging stage, a content package is created that contains a manifest.
+Packaging: In the packaging stage, a content package is created that contains a manifest.

 Encryption and security

-During the upload and import phases, data is encrypted and Azure containers and keys are generated.
+During the upload and import phases, data is encrypted, and Azure containers and keys are generated.

-The random, single-use default container key is generated programmatically and is only valid for three days.
+A random, single-use default container key is generated programmatically and is only valid for three days.
 This key is the only way to gain access to the container.
 SharePoint never stores the key.